eljojo/faircamp-fork/README.md

 faircamp
 ```

 With its default settings, faircamp will create a `.faircamp_build` and a `.faircamp_cache` folder inside the directory you called it from.
-As you might have guessed you will want to open `.faircamp_build/index.html` inside your browser after building is complete.
+Open `.faircamp_build/index.html` inside your browser after building is complete (the `--preview` flag can also be used).

-Run `faircamp -h` to get some help on command line options (there are a few already).
+Run `faircamp -h` to get some help on command line options (there are quite a few).

 If you tried out previous versions of faircamp before and find that running an
 updated version crashes when you tried to re-build a previously built site, this